Forceps and Vacuum Extractor Injuries

 Correct placement of the forceps tongs is critical.
 If they are applied unevenly to the baby’s head, the strain could cause compression of the head as well as brain bleeds and hemorrhages.
 Other potential problems include facial bone distortions, brain swelling and brain damage which could generate other secondary issues such as seizures, epilepsy, and ischemia.

 Similar problems can occur if the suction cup of the vacuum extractor is not placed correctly (about 3 centimeters back from the fontanel).
-The practitioner’s technique to pull the baby out is equally important – there should be no twisting of the head or neck, and no excessive pulling.
-Also, if the vacuum extractor pops off 3 times during use, the physician should move on to c-section to deliver the baby.
-Incorrect use of a vacuum extractor can result in skull fractures, retinal hemorrhages, brachial plexus injuries/Erb’s palsy, brain hemorrhages or bleeds, cerebral palsy and seizures.
+Also, if the vacuum extractor pops off 3 times during use, the physician should move on to C-section to deliver the baby.

 The vacuum extractor has come under scrutiny in recent years as its use and resulting injuries have increased.
 In fact, the FDA cited its concerns in a Public Health Advisory on vacuum assisted delivery devices: